anderssv/agile-deploy/README.txt

 look inside the target folder and the ZIP to figure out what is happening.

+You can use this for most webapplications.
+In my opinion you really don't need a big app server most of the time.
+A future version might include an embedded version og Tomcat.

 This would be suitable for a Maven Archetype, but I didn't find any good information on creating a multi project archetype.
 I'll have to look into it later.